 TDP schemes guarantee that tenants will get their deposits back at the end of the tenancy if they meet the terms of the Tenancy Agreement and do not damage the property.

 If you don’t protect your tenants’ deposits when required to, your tenants can take you to court and you may have to repay them their deposit plus a penalty of three times the deposit amount.
 You will also be unable to seek possession of your property in certain circumstances.

-Edward Mellor do not hold clients’ deposits.
-Instead, we will transfer the tenant’s deposit over to the custodial scheme run by Deposit Protection Service (DPS).
+Edward Mellor does not hold clients’ deposits.
+Instead, we will transfer the tenant’s deposit over to the custodial scheme run by Tenancy Deposit Scheme (TDS).
 This is included in all of our service packages, however, if you do not wish to use this service you must advise our Property Management Department and provide them with details of the service you are registered with, along with the prescribed information that needs to be incorporated into the Tenancy Agreement.